MidnightHammer-code/HammerEngine/docs/Tutorial2d.md

 Validation layers are there to give you more detaled errors than the one Vulkan gives you.
 For developpement we will turn them on.
 `Engine.enableValidationLayers = true;`
 You can always turn them off by just changine the true for a false.

 ### 2.2 Window
+In Hammer Engine you can change a few things of the window.
+These things include: window size (w and h) but also the title of the screen.

+Engine.WindowWidth = 1000;
+Engine.WindowHeight = 1000;